Rayner Group – Data Protection Policy

 Rayner is committed to having adequate resources and controls in place to ensure and to document GDPR compliance including:

-(a) a senior executive who is accountable for data privacy, in this case the Legal Director;
+- a senior executive who is accountable for data privacy, in this case the Rayner Group General Counsel;

 All relevant Rayner personnel must undergo adequate training to enable them to comply with data privacy laws.
 All staff must read, acknowledge and comply with this Policy.
 Certain members of staff will be required to take part in additional data privacy related training.
 If you are requested to do so, this is mandatory.